You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 Making money online as a teacher is easier when you already possess the skill-set needed to get the job done right!

-You’re a teacher, so I assume you have at least decent writing skills.
+You’re a teacher, so I assume you have decent writing skills.

 If you do and don’t mind putting in some major work upfront, freelance writing may be your ticket to making extra money online as a teacher!